Module: Clustering Stability#

-In spatial transcriptomics, cells are typically clustered into cell types based on their RNA expression.
+When analyzing (spatial) transcriptomics data, cells are typically clustered into cell types based on their RNA expression.
 If the segmentation of a spatial transcriptomics dataset went well, we would assume that this clustering is somewhat stable, even if we only cluster on parts of the data.
-The cs
+The clustering stability (cs) module includes some functions to apply clustering and assess its robustness.
+The figure below shows a bad clustering (lots of overlap) vs. a good clustering.

 [1]: